Postarion/angularToDoList/README.md

 # AngularCrashTodolist

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This is end project of Angular Crash Course by Traversy media.

 ## Development server